PD006/PratibhaGoldmanSachsNASA-APOD/README.md

 - `Calendar` (Using Calendar we are allowing users to search for the picture for a date of their choice).
 User can not select future date in calendar and by swiping can select any past date.

-- `Favourite` button with heart image on it. clicking this button user will have the list of favourite pictures list with detail able to click on cell and get more deatils.
+- `Favourite` button with heart image on it. clicking this button user will have the list of favourite pictures with details, able to click on cell and get more deatils.

 - `Show Picture` button by clicking this we are redirecting to the next page to get the picture details.